 Now, we’re proud to announce a new effort aimed at boosting the skills of Federation professionals working directly with people in their 20s and 30s.

 The first cohort of the Fellowship launched in May 2018.
-Applications are now being accepted for the second cohort and are due by 5:00 PM EST on Monday, February 25, 2019.
+The second cohort launched in May 2019.

 To learn more about the Fellowship, read the Program Overview and contact Eva Stern, Director, Next Gen Engagement, or Rabbi David Kessel, Associate Vice President for Young Leadership & Next Gen Engagement.